mindstorm8191/kingdomcome/README.md

 You are the most powerful warrior alive, but can you also run a kingdom?
 Smaller territories and cities want to rise up and govern themselves, and won't hesitate to assassinate you for that.
 Dissenters want to eliminate you to gain the favor of the next overlords.
 Foreign lands see the overlord's death as a power gap and want to take over, either through might or deception.
 Your shattered kingdom doesn't even know how to function.

-Your war has shifted from killing monsters to leading a kingdom.
+Your war has shifted from winning battles to leading a kingdom.
 Can you survive like this?
 Will you lead your kingdom to a land of prosperity?
 Or will you be forced to rule with a cruel hand and cold heart, just like your predecessor?

 ### Graphics